Tom Clifford (footballer)

-Thomas Clifford (born 9 February 1999) is an English professional footballer who plays as a left back for King's Lynn Town.
+Thomas Clifford (born 9 February 1999) is an English professional footballer who plays as a left back for club Ramsgate.

 Career

 Southend United

 Clifford began his career at Sidcup-based youth team Foots Cray Lions, before moving to the academy at Tottenham Hotspur.
 In 2010, Clifford signed for Southend United.

 In the summer of 2018, Clifford signed his first professional contract with Southend.

 On 26 December 2018, Clifford made his debut for Southend as a stoppage time substitute in a 1–0 defeat against Oxford United.

 At the end of the 2019–20 season, Clifford signed a one-year contract extension with Southend.